BDC Hamburger Icon

 Did You Know?Did you know

-Trusting a brand is the No. 1 reason that consumers may be willing to pay more, with 46 percent citing this reason, up from 30 percent in 2021, according to a Salsify survey.
+Trusting a brand is the No. 1 reason that consumers may be willing to pay more, with 87 percent citing this reason, according to a Salsify survey.

 Studies have documented that customer loyalty can pay huge dividends.
 One of these dividends is that companies spend fewer resources in keeping loyal customers.
 Acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one.

-Profits are another area bolstered by customer loyalty.
-Bain & Company, working with Earl Sasser of Harvard Business School, found that increasing the customer retention rate by 5 percent increases profits by 25 percent to 95 percent.
+This kind of reliability bolsters profits in significant ways.
+Bain & Company, working with Earl Sasser of Harvard Business School, found that increasing the customer retention rate by five percent increases profits by 25 percent to 95 percent.
 The study also noted that loyal customers tend to purchase more and frequently refer new customers to a supplier, offering another profit source.

 There are three concrete fiscal realities of loyalty and engagement: